National Guard called to respond to Minneapolis violence

 MINNEAPOLIS (AP) — Minnesota Gov. Tim Walz called in the National Guard on Thursday as looting broke out in St. Paul and a wounded Minneapolis braced for more violence after rioting over the death of George Floyd, a handcuffed black man in police custody, reduced parts of one neighborhood to a smoking shambles.

 The Minneapolis unrest ravaged several blocks in the Longfellow neighborhood, with scattered rioting reaching for miles across the city.
-It was the second consecutive night of violent protests following the death of Floyd, who gasped for breath during a Monday arrest in which an officer kneeled on his neck for almost eight minutes.
-In footage recorded by a bystander, Floyd can be heard pleading that he can’t breathe until he slowly stops talking and moving.
+It was the second consecutive night of violent protests following Floyd’s death, which was seen in a video that showed him gasping for breath while an officer kneeled on his neck for almost eight minutes.
+In footage recorded by a bystander, Floyd pleads that he cannot breathe until he slowly stops talking and moving.

 Another protest was announced for Thursday evening near county offices in downtown Minneapolis.
 Some stores in Minneapolis and the suburbs closed early, fearing more strife.
-The city shut down its light-rail system and planned to stop all bus service out of safety concerns.
+The city shut down its light-rail system and all bus service out of safety concerns.

 Around midday Thursday, the violence spread a few miles away to a Target in St. Paul’s Midway neighborhood, where police said 50 to 60 people rushed the store attempting to loot it.
 Police and state patrol squad cars later blocked the entrance, but the looting then shifted to shops along nearby University Avenue, one of St. Paul’s main commercial corridors, and other spots in the city.

-St. Paul spokesman Steve Linders said authorities have been dealing with unrest in roughly 20 different areas throughout the city.
+St. Paul spokesman Steve Linders said authorities were dealing with unrest in roughly 20 different areas.

 “Please stay home.
 Please do not come here to protest.
 Please keep the focus on George Floyd, on advancing our movement and on preventing this from ever happening again.
 We can all be in that fight together,” St. Paul Mayor Melvin Carter tweeted.

-By Thursday morning in Minneapolis, smoke rose from smoldering buildings in the Longfellow neighborhood, scene of the worst violence.
-In a strip mall across the street from the police’s 3rd Precinct station, the focus of the previous night’s protests, the windows in nearly every business had been smashed, from the large Target department store at one end to the Planet Fitness gym at the other.
+By Thursday morning in Minneapolis, smoke rose from smoldering buildings in the Longfellow neighborhood.
+In a strip mall across the street from the police’s 3rd Precinct station, the focus of the protests on both nights, the windows in nearly every business had been smashed, from the large Target department store at one end to the Planet Fitness gym at the other.
 Only the 24-hour laundromat appeared to have escaped unscathed.

 “WHY US?” demanded a large expanse of red graffiti scrawled on the wall of the Target.
 A Wendy’s restaurant across the street was charred almost beyond recognition.